peak-ai/platform-global-images/workflow/r/slim/v1/README.md

 # workflow-r-slim-v1
-This is the smallest Python image that allows users to run workflows.
+This is the smallest R image that allows users to run workflows.

 ## Image Details
 ### OS and other basic details